Let's go fishing with git! 🎣

 again:

-to do a search, and I can narrow it by the branch namegit log -G'FirstPublishedDate' -p 143495-back-populate-new-filter-values
+git loghas-Gto do a search, and I can narrow it by the branch namegit log -G'FirstPublishedDate' -p 143495-back-populate-new-filter-valueswill narrow the search to the branch and do the filtering by pattern for me, and then-pwill show me the content- now let's use

-to show the ten lines around it, and use a new keyword like
+grep -C 10to show the ten lines around it, and use a new keyword like@@to hone in on the hash.

 with the result